Fundamental Quality Bound on Optical Quantum Communication: Bosonic Continuous-Variable Systems

 Notably, all Gaussian channels, and in fact all \emph{linear bosonic channels}~\cite{Holevo_2001, Lami_2018_3}, are known to be teleportation-simulable, with \(\Lambda_r\) being based on the Braunstein-Kimble CV teleportation protocol~\cite{Braunstein_1998}.
-The error exponent of two-way assisted quantum communication of these channels can then be upper-bounded in terms of the reverse relative entropy of entanglement.
-Our bound thus nicely parallels the capacity bound of Pirandola et al. \cite{Pirandola_2017} (see also Bennett et al. \cite{Bennett_1996_3}) in terms of the (regularised) relative entropy of entanglement.
+For this class of channels, we can bound the (zero-rate) error exponent of two-way assisted quantum communication in terms of the reverse relative entropy of entanglement.
+Our bound nicely parallels the capacity bound of Pirandola et al.\ \cite{Pirandola_2017} (see also Bennett et al.\ \cite{Bennett_1996_3}) in terms of the (regularised) relative entropy of entanglement.